Jack Adamson

 John Henry Adamson (6 January 1873 – 2 October 1937) was an Australian rules footballer who played three games for South Melbourne in the Victorian Football League between 1897 and 1898.
-He was the brother of South Melbourne captain Dave Adamson.

-Educated at Albert Park State School, Adamson played for Napier Imperial, the South Melbourne junior side in the Metropolitan Junior Football Association, before graduating to play with South Melbourne in the Victorian Football Association from 1893 to 1896.
+Family

+The eldest son of David Anderson (1841–1897), and Elizabeth Calder Adamson (1850–1913), née Hastie, John Henry Adamson was born at North Melbourne, Victoria on 6 January 1873.
+One of his younger brothers, David Hastie "Bud" Adamson (1874–1914), who also played for South Melbourne in both the VFA and VFL, was the South Melbourne (VFL) team's captain in 1899.

+He married Jane Ellen "Jennie" Keen (1873–1952), in Fitzroy, Victoria on 28 March 1900.

+Education

+He was educated at Albert Park State School.

+Football

 A forward, he was described as being an excellent place kick.

+South Melbourne (VFA)

+Adamson played for Napier Imperial, the South Melbourne junior side in the Metropolitan Junior Football Association, before graduating to play for four seasons (1893 to 1896) with South Melbourne in the Victorian Football Association.

 Adamson won South Melbourne's VFA goal kicking in 1896.

-He made his VFL debut with South Melbourne in round one of 1897, alongside his brother, Dave.
+He played on the half-forward flank (with his brother Dave, at full-back) in South Melbourne's 1896 premiership match loss to Collingwood.

+South Melbourne (VFL)

+He played (alongside Dave) for South Melbourne, against Melbourne, at the Lake Oval, on 8 May 1897, in the team's first-ever match of the VFL's first season.

+Cricket

 Adamson was also a noted cricketer; he was a wicketkeeper who played 6 first eleven games for South Melbourne.

+Death

 Adamson lived in South Melbourne for most of his life and was a member of the local Masonic Lodge.
-He died in 1937 and was survived by his wife.
-Adamson is buried at Melbourne General Cemetery.
+He died at South Melbourne, Victoria on 2 October 1937; and was buried at Melbourne General Cemetery.